 HEE has commissioned and supported the development of the first dedicated clinical simulation facility for mental health – Maudsley Simulation.

 Based at South London and Maudsley NHS Foundation Trust (SLaM), Maudsley Simulation offers a wide variety of courses both in-house and across the country.
 Maudsley is helping us enhance training for those working in perinatal mental health.

-Developed by HEE in Yorkshire and the Humber, RAMPPS supports parity of esteem.
+Developed by HEE in Yorkshire and the Humber, Recognising and assessing medical problems in psychiatric settings (RAMPPS) supports parity of esteem.
 The course focuses on recognising and assessing medical problems in psychiatric settings.
 It equips mental healthcare staff with the skills needed to recognise that someone in their care is becoming poorly and to work as a team to take immediate action.